subvisual/subvisual.com/src/posts/2020-07-17-vim-elixir-ide/index.md

 ]
 ```

-It just two things only:
+It does two things only:
 1. lists what files to apply the rules to;
 2. imports custom rules for Ecto functions (mostly about skipping parenthesis on
    Ecto's DSL)